vitorleal/twitter-mentions/README.md

 ## Description

-A simple app done with NODE using THREEjs to show your last mentions.
+A simple app done with NODE using THREEjs to show your mentions.

 ## Usage